IELTS Academic Reading Sample 128 - Why some women cross the finish line ahead of men

 G Organisations such as the European Women's Management Development Network provide a range of opportunities for women to enhance their skills and contacts.
 Through a series of both pan-European and national workshops and conferences the barriers to women in employment are being broken down.
 However, Ariane Berthoin Antal, director of the International Institute for Organisational Change of Archamps in France, said that there is only anecdotal evidence of changes in recruitment patterns.
 And she said, "It’s still so hard for women to even get on to shortlists -there are so many hurdles and barriers.'
 Antal agreed that there have been some positive signs but said "Until there is a belief among employers, until they value the difference, nothing will change."

-Reading Passage has 128 paragraphs (A-G).
+The reading passage 128 has paragraphs (A-G).
 State which paragraph discusses each of the points below.

 Write the appropriate letter (A-G).